frostealth/yii2-aws-s3/README.md

 ### Custom commands

-Commands are divided into two types: plain commands that's handled by the `PlainCommandHandler` and commands with their own handlers.
+Commands have two types: plain commands that's handled by the `PlainCommandHandler` and commands with their own handlers.
-The plain commands are wrappers around the native AWS S3 commands.
+The plain commands wraps the native AWS S3 commands.

 The plain commands must implement the `PlainCommand` interface and the rest must implement the `Command` interface.
-The command that doesn't implement the `PlainCommand` interface must have its own handler.
+If the command doesn't implement the `PlainCommand` interface, it must have its own handler.

 Every handler must extend the `Handler` class or implement the `Handler` interface.
-Handlers are getting the `S3Client` instance into its constructor.
+Handlers gets the `S3Client` instance into its constructor.

-The implementation of the `HasBucket` and `HasAcl` interfaces allows to the command builder to set the values of bucket and acl by default.
+The implementation of the `HasBucket` and `HasAcl` interfaces allows the command builder to set the values of bucket and acl by default.

 To make the plain commands asynchronously, you have to implement the `Asynchronous` interface.